moondevonyt/moon-dev-ai-agents/README.md

 ## ⚠️ Critical Disclaimers

-*There is no token associated with this project and there never will be. any token launched is not affiliated with this project, moon dev will never dm you. be careful. don't send funds anywhere*
+*There is no token associated with this project and there never will be. any token launched is not affiliated with this project, bb1151 will never dm you. be careful. don't send funds anywhere*

 **PLEASE READ CAREFULLY:**